Azure Verified Modules

 Make sure module authors/contributors tested their module in their environment before raising a PR.
 Also because once a PR is raised a e2e GitHib workflow pipeline is required to be run successfully before the PR can be merged.
 This is to ensure that the module is working as expected and is compliant with the AVM specifications.

-2. GitHub Teams and repository creation and configuration
+2. GitHub repository creation and configuration

 Familiarise yourself with the AVM Resource Module Naming in the module index csv’s.